Navigating the Common Application: Courses & Grades Report & Self-Reported Academic Record & Transcript System

 University of North Florida -- required

-University of Oregon – also uses CA Courses and Grades Report
+University of Oregon – also uses GCR

 University of Pittsburgh (PA) – required